What is a Round Robin Tournament?

 - Mixed americano: same as above, but players are divided into mixed-gender teams (M1+F1 vs M2+F2); this format requires equal number of male and female players

-- Team americano: works with existing teams
+- Team americano: works with existing teams.
+Use our round robin randomizer to create fair initial matchups.

 - Mexicano & Mixicano: the key difference is that teams are repaired after each round based on the current leaderboard; the repairing logic depends on whether you have mixed-gender teams, and on the repairing rules of the tournament